Trump, Kim Jong Un summit in Singapore expected to tackle denuclearization, economy

 It will be the first-ever meeting between a U.S. president and a North Korean leader.

 “It’s important because of the potential opening it has; there is potential diplomatic progress,” former Vice Adm.
-Robert B. Murrett, a professor of practice, public administration and international affairs at Syracuse University, told Fox News.
+Robert B. Murrett, a professor of practice, public administration and international affairs at Syracuse University, told Fox News about the planned summit.

 Murrett, who also serves as deputy director of the Institute for National Security and Counterterrorism at the college, specializes in national security, international relations, military and defense strategy.